 Default Front End MBG-EX01: This connector receives all the incoming email messages on port number 25.
 It further sends the emails to Hub Transport to receive a connector.

-Client Front End MBG-EX01: It is a receive connector that established a connection on port 587 and used by IMAP and POP clients.
+Client Front End MBG-EX01: It is a receive connector that established a connection on port 587 and is used by IMAP and POP clients.
 It creates a proxy connection for IMAP and POP program to Hub Transport receive connector.

 Default MBG-EX01: It is another hub transport server that takes the emails coming from the front-end transport service.
 Then it further sends the emails to the mailbox transport service.

-Outbound Proxy Front End MBG-EX01: When the user has examined proxy through the client access server option for the send connector, it will receive outgoing emails.
+Outbound Proxy Front End MBG-EX01: When the user has examined the proxy through the client access server option for the send connector, it will receive outgoing emails.
 It means the transport connector receives from transport service only when the option proxy through client access is examined through a proxy.

 Client Proxy MBG-EX01: It is the hub transport connector and connects with port number 465.
 It receives the IMAP and POP connection from the proxy coming from Client Front End MBG-EX01.